Arose-Niazi/Packet-Tracer-Semester-Project/README.md

 - Maryam Inam

 # Important!
-Due to Spanning Tree Protocol, this project requires at between 5 minutes to 1 hour to start working perfectly.
+- Due to Spanning Tree Protocol, this project requires at between 5 minutes to 1 hour to start working perfectly.
 The DHCP takes a lot of time to get applied to all the devices.
+- Know Problem, Wireless devices connect to other AP's in different locations.
+Reason for this is that we need to maintain the structure in physical aspect of packet tracer which we don't care at the moment as it's not required.
+The project had very little weightage in our semester.

 ## Commands Applied on Router
 ```